Timber or Steel Battens

 - Tilting batten - a batten fixed to the eaves end of a pitched roof to maintain the roof slope at the eaves course.
 The fascia board is usually used for this purpose.

 - Wiring batten - an intermediate batten for wiring of tiles.

-- Ceiling Battern - a battern fixed to ceiling joists or the bottom court of trusses to allow the attachement of ceiling sheets.
+- Ceiling Batten - a batten fixed to ceiling joists or the bottom court of trusses to allow the attachment of ceiling sheets.

 Roof Battens run perpendicular to, and over the top of the rafters.
 They are fixed on the outer side of the rafters and are designed as bending members spanning between the rafters and loaded by gravity forces from construction or by wind uplift forces transmitted through the sheeting.
 While they have a structural function for the overall roof frame, they are principally the support for the roof cover.